 - Allows User Activity: This is checked by default.
 Unchecking this disables comments, reviews and user-added photos.

 - Allow User Attendance: This is checked by default.
 Unchecking this disables the “I’m Interested” and “Invite Friends” functionalities.

 - Featured: Add an event to the homepage featured carousel or a Channel featured carousel.

-- Exclude from Trending: Checking this flag will prevent an event from appearing in the trending list.
+- Exclude from Trending: The event will not appear in the trending list

 RELATED ARTICLE: Event Visibility